Time and the Trickster

 "Explain," Rose said sharply.

 "Those people are in temporal shock from the rapid drain of their temporal energies.
-I've aged them and they will never wake up unless you save them," the Silver Lord said in a calm and smooth voice that caused Rose to shiver.
+I've aged them and they will never wake up unless you save them," the Silver Lord informed her in a calm and smooth voice that caused Rose to shiver.
 "I did it to attract your attention.
 They will die because you made me your enemy.
 The box is very special and will drain your life force, your time, into itself.
 If the box is then opened near my victims some of their time will be returned and they will wake up.
 The box will only accept your life energy and no one else's.
 So will you save them or write this off as a failure, it is your choice and I look forward to it."

-"Wait here," he said before climbing out.
+"Wait here," he ordered before climbing out.
 Quickly he walked over to a door and pulled it open before returning to the jeep.
 They pulled inside the cold and dark building and he maneuvered the vehicle so the front was facing the open doorway.
 Jack parked them a ways back, turned the heat up and flicked on the interior light.

 "Yes," Jack answered honestly.
 "This is a trap for you.
 He knows enough about you to know that you'll try to help these people."